Iris-Smok/The-Healthy-Family-PP4/README.md

 These users will be looking for:
 - An informative website, with information that is easy-to-find & concise
-- A website that provides healthy and easy to prepare meals
+- A website that offers healthy and easy prepared meals
 - Ability to make a user account in order to interact with the site content
 - Ability to save liked recipes for later use
 - Ability to post, comment and like recipes